fast240z/rpi_metar/README.md

 # About

+This repo is a fork of the rpi_metar written by Scott Sturdivant - https://github.com/ScottSturdivant/rpi_metar.

+Support for Mesotech AWOS has been added to the project.
+Mesotech provides AWOS for local airports, and not all Mesotech AWOS report to NOAA/SkyVector/etc.

+If you wish to use Mesotech AWOS as a source, you need to add the airport code in the "ACCEPTED_CODES" section of sources.py.

+Setup Instructions:
 Inspired by some DIY projects, this script allows you to quickly discern weather conditions by changing the colors of LEDs to reflect the current METAR information.
 You will need a Raspberry Pi, some WS281X LEDs, and the four letter designators of the airports you are interested in.